Excerpt 5, A Seat for the Rabble

 Evan focused on a shadow half submerged in the shallow water some yards off.
 Majestic in life, the creature had died in pain from the looks of its four pitifully shrunken legs, crushed like flowers trampled underfoot.
 The men who did this had to cripple the legs to avoid those grasping talons, he thought.
 No doubt someone had lost something important trying to subdue the king’s bird.

 Rathos dismounted with a flourish of his cape.
 He knelt on the bank.

 “Show care,” Evan warned them.
-“Gram Reuben recorded in his letters that an animal’s corpse can still pass disease to the handler.”
+“Lord Reuben wrote that an animal’s corpse can still pass disease to the handler.”

-Rathos acknowledged his caution with the flash of his dagger.
+Rathos acknowledged his caution with the flash of a dagger.
 He flipped the carcass with a flick of its tip.

 “A baby griffon,” Karl announced.